Miranda Throckmorton

-Miranda Nicole Throckmorton (born January 14, 1992) is a sprint car driver.
+Miranda Nicole Throckmorton (born January 14, 1992) is an American sprint car driver.

 Origins

 Miranda was born into a racing family in Avon, Indiana, a western suburb of Indianapolis.
 She began her racing career in 1996 at age four.
 Her parents are Bill and Norma Throckmorton, and she has no siblings.
 She graduated from Harris Academy High School in 2010, and is a graduate of Indiana University-Purdue University Indianapolis (IUPUI).

 Career

 When she first began racing, Miranda was competing in Micro Midgets, and soon after, graduated to Quarter Midgets races.
 She excelled in these competitions and continued to race Quarter Midgets for eight years.
 In addition to Micro and Quarter Midgets races, she has raced 410 winged and non-winged sprint cars, Midgets, Jr. Sprints, 600cc Micro-Sprints and USAC Kenyon Midgets.
 She has had multiple top-3 finishes at the USAC Kenyon Midgets and multiple top-5 finishes in the 600 Micro Midgets.